Yanis Varoufakis: We leftists are not necessarily pro public sector '“ Marx was anti state

 YV: It is a big question but an easy one to answer epigrammatically – 2008 was our generation’s 1929 and just like then the establishment was clueless before and clueless after the financial sector collapse and spearheaded a process very, very similar to back then.

-• In the final part of our interview with Yanis Varoufakis, below, he gives his thoughts on the IRA
+• In the final part of our interview with Yanis Varoufakis, soon to be put online, he gives his thoughts on the IRA

 Ben Lowry (@BenLowry2) is News Letter deputy editor